vgiles/Semblance_Audioplayer/README.md

 [Zip file with audio for each instrument, plus patch.
 (For Rehearsal)] (https://www.dropbox.com/s/36q18rxjpw5ffvv/Semblance_Audioplayer.zip?dl=0)

-[Zip file with collated audio for each instrument, plus patch.
+[Zip file with collated audio for each instrument, no patch.
+See above for patch.
 (For performance)] (https://www.dropbox.com/s/pc21gbqtn84dhfs/SemblancePerformanceScore.zip?dl=0)

 [Semblance of a Whole (b), fixed-media version] (https://soundcloud.com/vince-giles/a-semblance-of-a-wholeb)